Futureproof

 What Is a Moat in Business — and Do You Actually Have One?

-Why Every Competitive Moat Strategy Fails in AI
+Why Every Competitive Moat Strategy Fails in AI and SaaS

+In traditional SaaS, you had years to build defensibility.
+Ship a product, find PMF, grow into your moat.
 AI broke that timeline.
 Foundation models are commoditizing at a pace nobody predicted.
-The model you fine-tuned last quarter?
-The base model caught up this quarter.
 The workflow you automated?
 Three YC companies launched the same thing last batch.
 The vertical you picked?
 An incumbent just added an AI tab.

 Y Combinator, NFX, a16z, and Bessemer have all published theses on what actually makes AI companies defensible.
 They don't agree on everything, but they agree on this: the product is not the moat.
 The product is what gets you in the door.
 The moat is what keeps you from getting thrown out.

-The problem is that these frameworks are scattered across blog posts, podcast transcripts, and partner memos.
+These frameworks are scattered across blog posts, podcast transcripts, and partner memos.
 No founder has time to synthesize seven different investment theses into a coherent self-assessment.
 So most don't.
 They ship features, raise rounds, and hope defensibility shows up on its own.

 The Economic Moat: From Medieval Castles to Startup Strategy